madbuilds/sbot/extensions/integrations/home/hue/README.md

   *if you want to just copy C# code instead make sure you rename class*\
   *the class name should be `public class CPHInline {}`*
 - get your HUE Bridge IP Address
-  - *can be found in router ot use: https://discovery.meethue.com/* \
+  - *can be found in router or use: https://discovery.meethue.com/* \
     *should be something like: 192.168.\*.\* or similar*
 - paste HUE Bridge IP into: `hue.bridge.ip` variable
   - this variable available inside of `[API] HUE` action